xvik/gradle-java-lib-plugin/README.md

 Read more about pom specifics in [pom plugin description](https://github.com/xvik/gradle-pom-plugin).

-Use the following configuration to gent correct scope in the resulted pom:
+Use the following configuration to get correct scope in the resulted pom:

 Maven scope | Gradle configuration
 ------------| ----------------